 Irish surnames can be found all across the globe thanks to the many Irish people who have emigrated and subsequently influenced their new surroundings throughout history, with the most popular last names for every county of Ireland finding a new home across the seven continents.

-There are certain Irish surnames that are instantly recognizable as being of Irish origin and many you might be surprised to discover are actually of Irish origin too.
+There are certain Irish last names that are instantly recognizable as being of Irish origin and many you might be surprised to discover are actually of Irish origin too.

 In this article, we will list what we believe to be the most popular last names for every county of Ireland.